 During construction, ductwork was kept covered to prevent debris from accumulating, and a special sweeping compound was used to minimize dust.
 The adhesives, sealants, paints, flooring systems and ceiling and wall systems used in the building contain low amounts of volatile organic compounds (VOCs).
 Low VOC products allow for better indoor air quality during and after construction.

-The HVAC (heating, ventilating and air conditioning) system and building envelope were designed to meet thermal comfort standards to promote the productivity and well-being of occupants.
+The HVAC (heating, ventilation and air conditioning) system and building envelope were designed to meet thermal comfort standards to promote the productivity and well-being of occupants.
 In addition, thermostats are provided to allow occupants to adjust the temperature to suit their personal thermal comfort needs within a pre-defined range.

 The dining hall has a great deal of windows, which provide natural light, reducing the need for artificial light.
 Daylighting (natural light) has been shown to improve occupant well-being and productivity.
 Adjustable light levels allow occupants to take full advantage of the natural light and adjust light levels to suit their needs.